 Where a period of differentiated curriculum support has not resulted in the child making adequate progress OR where the nature or level of a child's needs are unlikely to be met by such an approach, the child is allocated to the school's SEN register.
+At this point parents will be notified.

-Once allocated to the register, a meeting with parent/carers will be requested to raise a support plan(currently known as an Individual Education Plan - IEP), specific to the needs of the individual child.
-This may involve one or more intervention programs to address a particular target or difficulty.
+Once allocated to the register, a meeting with parent/carers will be requested to raise a support plan (currently known as an Individual Education Plan - IEP), specific to the needs of the individual child.
+This may involve intervention and /or provision to address a particular target or difficulty.
 The MAT has access to a wide range of resources, both internal and external.
 These include:

-In School (dependant on site)
+In School (dependent on site)

-A number of well trained and experienced Teaching Assistants, including 1:1 support.
-Emotional Literacy Support Assistants (ELSA)
+A number of well trained and experienced Teaching Assistants, including I:I support.
+Emotional Literacy Support Assistants (ELSA) THRIVE Practitioners Speech and Language Therapist All staff are Trauma Informed Practitioners

-THRIVE Practitioners

-Speech and Language Therapist